twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 A more common method to send output to the debug console is to use `twr_conlog`.
 See [General C API Section](../api/api-c-general.md).

-## stdin
+## stdin functions

-You can get characters from the standard C define `stdin` with these functions:

-- `io_mbgets` - get a multibyte string from a console using the current locale character encoding
-- `twr_mbgets` - similar to `io_mbgets`, except always gets a multibyte locale format string from stdin.
-- `io_mbgetc` - get a multibyte character from an IoConsole (like `stdin`) using the current locale character encoding
-- `getc` (sames as `fgetc`) - get a single byte from a FILE * (IoConsole) -- returning ASCII or extended ASCII (window-1252 encoding)
-- `io_getc32` - gets a 32 bit unicode code point from an IoConsole (which currently needs to be stdin)

 Reading from `stdin` is blocking, and so `twrWasmModuleAsync` must be used to receive keys from stdin.
+See the next section for the needed JavaScript line.

+You can get characters from `stdin` with any of these functions:

+- `io_mbgets` - get a multibyte string from the stdin IoConsole using the current locale character encoding
+- `io_getc32` - gets a 32 bit unicode code point the stdin IoConsole
+- `io_mbgetc` - get a single multibyte character from the stdin IoConsole using the current locale character encoding
+- `twr_mbgets` - similar to `io_mbgets`,  but assumes `stdin` is the input source
+- `getc` (sames as `fgetc`) - get a single byte from a FILE * (struct IoConsole *) -- which should be stdin.
+Returning ASCII or extended ASCII (window-1252 encoding).

 ## JavaScript needed for char input
-You should add a line like the following to your JavaScript for stdin to work:
+ `twrWasmModuleAsync` must be used to receive keys from stdin.
+In addtion, you should add a line like the following to your JavaScript for stdin to work:

-for `twr_iodiv`
+If using `twr_iodiv`
 ~~~js
 document.getElementById("twr_iodiv").addEventListener("keydown",(ev)=>{amod.keyDownDiv(ev)});
 ~~~

-for `twr_iocanvas`
+If using `twr_iocanvas`
 ~~~js
 document.getElementById("twr_iocanvas").addEventListener("keydown",(ev)=>{amod.keyDownCanvas(ev)});
 ~~~

-You likely want a line like this to set the focus to the div or canvas so the user doesn't have to click on it:
+You likely want a line like this to automatically set the focus to the div or canvas element (so the user doesn't have to click on the element to manually set focus.
+Key events are sent to the element with focus.):

 ~~~js
 document.getElementById("twr_iocanvas").focus();